 For Security Reasons, we filter out bad commands that will result in a rejection of the call:

 Please note that this filter will only trigger if it finds the exact same word in your WHERE clause.

 The ‘Execute Call’ is quite similar to the ‘Query Call’.
 But with the ‘Execute Call’, no result is sent back to the Simplifier.

-Typically SQL INSERTs, UPDATEs, or DELETEs are displayed in that way.
+Typically SQL INSERTs, UPDATEs, or DELETEs could be used in that way.